toddharrison/5min2live/README.md

 * Message and audio alerts to players as they approach the deadline
 * The player may right-click with an item in hand to sacrifice it directly or, if that doesn't match, it will open an inventory for the sacrifice
+* Built-in character switching that saves inventory, health, hunger, experience, location, potion effects, etc.

 TODO
 ----

-* Built-in character switching doesn't handle inventory yet, only health, hunger, experience and location
 * Configure the refresh rate of the timer to allow server-specific adjustments
 * Debug ConcurrentModificationException in PlayerManager
 * Documentation and plugin usage